MinecraftForge/MinecraftForge/docs/NewFML.md

 #### ```ScalaModLanguageProvider```

-This is the scala language provider.
+This is the Scala language provider.
 It'll be provided separately as a JAR mod download.

 - API contract will need definition